E1Bos/VALocker/readme.md

 - [time](https://docs.python.org/3/library/time.html) - Built-in Python library for time-related functions.
 - [tkinter](https://docs.python.org/3/library/tkinter.html) - Python's standard GUI library.

-## Images

 ## Contact

 For any questions, issues, or feedback, please contact the project maintainer:

 Discord: @e1bos

 Feel free to reach out with any inquiries or suggestions you may have.

-I appreciate your interest in VALocker!
+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Please see the [LICENSE](LICENSE) file for more information.